5 Things to Consider If You’re Thinking About a Breast Reduction Procedure

 Proper recovery is vital to the short and long-term success of your operation.
 While breast reduction procedures are relatively safe, complications can arise.
 To ensure your quick and restful recovery, consider staying at a recovery center where you have ongoing 24/7 customized medical care and a dedicated concierge staff readily available to cater to your every need.

 Beyond protecting your physical health, staying at Pearl Recovery Retreat helps you to overcome the emotional and mental stress associated with postoperative recovery.
-Situated within the 5-star, luxury Viceroy Beverly Hills Hotel, we proudly offer a stunning, tranquil environment where you can truly enjoy yourself, even during this vulnerable time.
+Situated in Beverly Hills, we proudly offer a stunning, tranquil environment where you can truly enjoy yourself, even during this vulnerable time.
 Our rooms and suites come fully stocked with five-star amenities, including Hyperbaric Oxygen Chamber therapy and private after surgery transportation to-and-from your appointments, so you can relax and heal in luxury.

 If you’ve decided that a breast reduction procedure is the right decision for you, we encourage you to book your stay now.
 It’s never too early to start planning — treat yourself to a pleasant recovery in a gorgeous environment and reserve your wellness suite today.